-7.1 Protect and enhance important wildlife corridors within North Bend and its Urban Growth Area, in coordination with the state, county and Snoqualmie Tribe, to create a network of wildlife corridors which link habitat areas together to encourage the natural movement of plant and animal species.
+7.1 Protect and enhance important wildlife corridors within North Bend and its Urban Growth Area, in coordination with the state and county, to create a network of wildlife corridors which link habitat areas together to encourage the natural movement of plant and animal species.
 Focus habitat protection efforts on areas that: include a diversity of habitat types, enhance the value of existing protected areas, or have been identified by the City and King County as critical areas.

 - a.
 Encourage protection of habitat corridors along the South and Middle Forks of the Snoqualmie River and adjacent streams to facilitate the movement of wildlife and maintain suitable fish and wildlife habitat. - b.
-Encourage private and public organizations to help complete the wildlife corridor between the Protected Areas shown on Exhibit 8-3. - c.
-Plan and implement habitat enhancement projects with native trees and shrubs within fish and wildlife habitat areas.
+Encourage private and public organizations to help complete the wildlife corridor between the Protected Areas shown on Exhibit 8-3.